HonglinChu/EFSCF/README.md

 # EFSCF
-Our paper “Enhanced Robust Spatial Feature Selection and Correlation Filter Learning for UAV Tracking” is under review.
+“Enhanced Robust Spatial Feature Selection and Correlation Filter Learning for UAV Tracking”, Neural Networks,2022.
 EFSCF is a tracker based on correlation filter for UAV tracking which can run at ~18fps on a single CPU.
 Note that due to different configuration environment, some algorithms may be inconsistent with the original results of the their papers.
-For fair comparison, all  trackers are retested on the same platform with ubuntu16.04,matlab2017b,matconvnet-1.0-beta25,opencv2.4.13,GPU NVIDIA-1080.
+For fair comparison, all trackers run on the same platform with ubuntu16.04,matlab2017b,matconvnet-1.0-beta25,opencv2.4.13,GPU NVIDIA-1080.

 # Download